svj-aventador/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

 **Note:** Since only new transactions can modify the ledger, an expired offer can stay on the ledger after it becomes inactive.
 The offer is treated as unfunded and has no effect, but it can continue to appear in results (for example, from the [ledger_entry](ledger_entry.html) command).
 Later on, the expired offer can get finally deleted as a result of another transaction (such as another OfferCreate) if the server finds it while processing.

 If an OfferCreate transaction has an `Expiration` time that has already passed when the transaction first gets included in a ledger, the transaction does not execute the offer.
 The result code of such a transaction depends on whether the [Checks amendment][]:not_enabled: is enabled.
 With the Checks amendment enabled, the transaction has the `tecEXPIRED` result code.
 Otherwise, the transaction has the `tesSUCCESS` transaction code.
-In either case, the transaction has no effect except to destroy the SGY paid as a [transaction cost](transaction-cost.html).
+In either case, the transaction has no effect except to destroy the RCP paid as a [transaction cost](transaction-cost.html).

 ## See Also